 This brush and ink painting of one of the apple trees at Field Farm was made using Walnut ink.

-Two Apple Trees, Field Farm is one of a series of experimental drypoint prints.
+Turquoise Apple Trees, Field Farm is one of a series of experimental drypoint prints.
 This one was made by the plate being inked entirely with a water-soluble artists crayon.
 It was subsequently dipped in a water bath to give a more painterly effect.

 Inspired by the apple trees at Field Farm in Williamstown, MA this drypoint engraving was done as a class demonstration.
 The print was made with pthalo green Akua intaglio ink and printed on BFK Rives.